3Pillar-ATG/extend/README.md

 * Masthead

 ### States
-It is import to follow common semantics for states as this would be a interface for your javascript to interact with the code.
+It is import to follow common semantics for states as this would be an interface for your javascript to interact with the code.

 * Hidden
 * Expanded